mehulj999/todo-sap/README.md

 - **Update** a task’s status (complete/incomplete) and text
 - **Delete** a task from the list
 - Simple, user-friendly interface with responsive design
+- Sorts the tasks based on oldest first and the completed tasks are pushed below

 ## Technologies Used